infernodragon456/Computer_Graphics_Assignments/README.md

 - Use short bursts of thrust rather than continuous acceleration for precise control
 - Keep an eye on the distance indicator to gauge how close you are to your target
 - The direction indicator points to your destination in world-space, not relative to your ship's orientation
+- Switch to first-person mode for a more immersive experience and to shoot lasers
+- The crosshair helps aim your lasers in first-person mode

 ## Development